Solar: Public Space Dispute

 Site specific intervention / Drawing / Mixed Media

-Through the extraction of circular cuts on different supports, which then become the symbol of an artificial "sun", "extraction: solar project - the dispute of space" creates a metaphor regarding the different ways of exploitation towards different territories and the trace left on them.
+Through the extraction of circular cuts on different supports, which then become the symbol of an artificial "sun", "Extraction: Solar, - the dispute of space" creates a metaphor regarding the different ways of exploitation towards different territories and the trace left behind by them.

 From the photographic image (as a register) I capture actions in specific spaces, these actions are real interactions with the environment while working as metaphors for the photographed spaces, these spaces are in "hybrid" zones, zones of conflict and dispute (ecological, political or economic).